itsLeonnnnn/MysticRealms/README.md

 The player encounters a Witch now, and the second fight is on the verge of breaking out.
 ![enter image description here](https://i.imgur.com/yXBTAX9.png)

-The winner of the second fight is belongs to Witch, player has loss the game.
+The winner of the second fight belongs to Witch, the player has lost the game.
 Game over will be shown.
 ![enter image description here](https://i.imgur.com/FzTZY57.png)

 This is the case where the player wins the fight.